mbonisi287/Smart-Living-Web/README.md

 # Smart Living Web
- Web Demo for Smart Living
+ Web Demo for Smart Living using React

+ API requests using Axios